The anatomical approach to figure drawing: the basics can be enough

 4. for a standing pose, look at the relationship between the base of the ear and the bone of ankle to get the balance right.
 You can draw an imaginary vertical line from one ear straight down and see where it hits the ground in relation to the ankles.
 It’s important to get the balance of the pose right to make the drawing feel natural.
 In future articles, we will consider this issue of weight and balance in more detail, since it can take your drawings to the next level.

-For more detail on using anatomy in your drawings, and other essential life drawing skills, have a look at our online course Draw Life Beautifully: The Foundation Skills of Life Drawing Every Student Should Have
+For more detail on using beginner anatomy in your drawings, and other essential life drawing skills, have a look at our online course First Steps.

 What do you think of the anatomical approach?
 Post in the comments below!